Mitchell and White Genealogy

 Citations

-2. [S1035] Davis, Rev. Bailey Fulton, compiler, The Wills of Amherst County, Virginia, 1761-1865, (Greenville, SC: Souther Historical Press, 1985). p.22, referencing Will Book 6, p.
+2. [S1035] Rev. Bailey Fulton Davis, compiler, Book - Amherst County Wills, 1761-1865, (Greenville, SC: Souther Historical Press, 1985). p.22, referencing Will Book 6, p.
 440, Guardian Bond, 16 Feb 1824, Joel Bowles as guardian of Belinda Bowles, orphan of Charles Bowles.
 Must be 21 years old to be named a guardian.

-3. [S388] 1880 U.S. Federal Census (Mortality Schedule), Virginia, Amherst County, ED 21, sheet 1, Joel Bowles, electronic image, viewed 16 Mar 2024, http://www.ancestry.com, subscription database, (Digital scan of original records in the National Archives, Washington, DC). age 78, widowed, born Virginia, died May 1880 of heart disease.
+3. [S388] 1880 U.S. Federal Census (Mortality Schedule), Virginia, Amherst County, ED 21, sheet 1, Joel Bowles, electronic image, viewed 16 Mar 2024, subscription database, (Digital scan of original records in the National Archives, Washington, DC), age 78, widowed, born Virginia, died May 1880 of heart disease.

-4. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Joel Bowles and Adeline Dawson, 19 Aug 1822, Amherst Co., VA; citing Virginia, Marriages, 1785-1940.
-Salt Lake City, Utah: FamilySearch, 2013.
+4. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Joel Bowles and Adeline Dawson, 19 Aug 1822, Amherst Co., VA.

 5. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," entry for John White and Lucinda Bowles, married 10 Jul 1823, Amherst County, Virginia, bride's mother Elizabeth Bowles.

-6. [S1035] Davis, Rev. Bailey Fulton, Amherst County Wills 1761-1865, p.22, referencing Will Book 6, p.
+6. [S1035] Rev. Bailey Fulton Davis, Amherst County Wills, 1761-1865, p.22, referencing Will Book 6, p.
 440, Guardian Bond, 16 Feb 1824, Joel Bowles as guardian of Belinda Bowles, orphan of Charles Bowles.

 7. [S89] 1830 U.S. Federal Census (Population Schedule), Virginia, Amherst County, p.
-522, line 4, Joel Bowles household, electronic image, (Online: Ancestry.com, Inc.,2003), viewed 17 Jan 2020, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
-1 male under 5, 1 male 5-9, 1 male 20-29 (Joel), 1 female under 5, 1 female 5-9, 1 female 20-29 (Adeline.)
+522, line 4, Joel Bowles household, electronic image, (Online: Ancestry.com, Inc., 2003), viewed 17 Jan 2020, subscription database, (Digital scan of original records in the National Archives, Washington, DC), 1 male under 5, 1 male 5-9, 1 male 20-29 (Joel), 1 female under 5, 1 female 5-9, 1 female 20-29 (Adeline).

 Charles Bowles1,2